leirhyh/ISQA8086_Assignment/Data_Entry_Analysis/Data_Entry_Analysis.md

 * ColonySize:Average diameter (mm) of 5 randomly chose conochilus colonies in the sample
 * Temp:	Temperature, YSI probe taken once at each depth
 * Chla: Chlorophyll a

+## Some suggestions
+Although the above table make some obvious improvements to be made in organizing the dataset.
+However, there are quite few aspects need to be clarified by the researcher or scientist: what is the purpose of collecting the data, how do they want to analyze the data, the standard termilnology of this experiment such as Chla and '#/L'.
+In my opinion, when we design our experiement, we need to design what is our goal, what data will be connected.
+When we collect data, we need write down as clear and detailed as possible.